llelik/bper-maf/README.md

 ### 5.9 Dryrun

-Dryrun {true, false} is instructing the playbook to print extra debug information.
+Dryrun [True, False] is instructing the playbook to print extra debug information.
 If enabled the final global variables will be printed and playbook ends without creating any instance. input_dryrun is set to false by default in vars/defaults.yml - it can be overwritten by extra varsiable passed to the playbook on execution.